Albert0i/RU204/tragedyM.md

 Applications call on API Gateway don't need to know which by which database.
 In addition, API Gateway can opt which database to CRUD and perform dual update for a limited time.

 ### Tragedy
-Talking about what has happened now has no use at all...
+Writing a tirade of my thought which deviateed from reality has no use.

 ### Epilogue